|Nutritional Guidelines (per serving)|

 Using Fresh Ground Cumin for Extra Flavor

-To roast the seeds, heat a skillet over medium heat and add a layer of cumin seed.
+To toast the seeds, heat a skillet over medium heat and add a layer of seeds.
 No oil or water is necessary.
-Roast slowly, watching for when they turn brown.
+Toast slowly, watching for when they turn brown.
 Don't let them blacken.
+Remove from the heat.
 Grind the seeds in a coffee grinder or with a mortar and pestle.
-You may want to use less as the flavor will be more intense.
+You may want to use less, as the flavor will be more intense.